WHAT IS CAPSULA MUNDI?

 WHERE WE ARE

-This kind of burial is legal only in some countries.
-At this time in Italy, where this project was born, it is not permitted.
-The rules are slowly changing only with regards to the urns for the ashes.
+This kind of burial is legal in many countries but not everywhere.
+In Italy, where this project was born, only the Capsula Mundi urn is permitted.
 However, "green cemeteries" are popular in many other countries, especially in the English speaking countries.